influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/backup_and_restore.md

 > **Note:** Restoring from backup is only supported while the InfluxDB daemon is stopped.

-In order to restore from a backup, you will need to provide the path to the backup.
+To restore from a backup you will need to specify the type of backup, the path to where the backup should be restored, and the path to the backup.
 The command:

 ```
-influxd restore /tmp/backup
+influxd restore [ -metadir | -datadir ] <path-to-meta-or-data-directory> <path-to-backup>
 ```

-Will attempt to restore the contents of the `/tmp/backup`.
-The optional flags for restoring a backup are:
+The required flags for restoring a backup are:

-- `-metadir <path to meta directory>` - This is the path to the meta directory where you would like the metastore backup recovered to.
+- `-metadir <path-to-meta-directory>` - This is the path to the meta directory where you would like the metastore backup recovered to.
 For packaged installations, this should be specified as `/var/lib/influxdb/meta`.

-- `-datadir <path to data directory>` - This is the path to the data directory where you would like the database backup recovered to.
+- `-datadir <path-to-data-directory>` - This is the path to the data directory where you would like the database backup recovered to.
 For packaged installations, this should be specified as `/var/lib/influxdb/data`.

+The optional flags for restoring a backup are:

 - `-database <database>` - This is the database that you would like to restore the data to.
 This option is required if no `-metadir` option